House H is a private residence and not open to the public.

 Introduction

 Minimalism has become more than a fanciful idea or trend.
 Instead, it’s now a way of life for many people around the world.
-Sou Fujimoto captures the essence of minimalism through his House H. Through it, the audience gets a chance to see how space is now highly-priced due to its deficiency.
+Sou Fujimoto1 captures the essence of minimalism through his House H. Through it, the audience gets a chance to see how space is now highly-priced due to its deficiency.

 You learn a lot by glancing at House H. For starters, it offers you a clear demonstration of what to do to balance space and light.
-The more you look at it, the more you see how the Japanese approach the issue of minimalism through color and space.
+The more you look at it, the more you see how the Japanese2 approach the issue of minimalism through color and space.

 What is the House H?